daren-thomas/daren-thomas.github.io/_posts/2020-05-25-cea-plugins-part-1.md

 ---
 layout: post
-published: true
+published: false
 title: Writing your own CEA plugins
 ---

-The CityEnergyAnalyst consists of a core set of tools and visualizations of the output of those tools.
+The City Energy Analyst (CEA) consists of a core set of tools and visualizations of the output of those tools.
 This article is about extending that set with your own tools and your own visualizations.
 To do that, you'll need to write a CEA plugin.

 This blog series will show you just how to do that.
 I'll be covering the following topics: